Senja-P/Python-Customer-Insurance/README.md

 - It is known that the cost of car insurance is based on risks.
 No recommendations were made due to data limitations; some key risk factors and claim data were missing and the data didn't provide a good representation of the entire year.

--	The above Python scripts were created for this study project.
-I used the following tools and libraries; Jupyter, Pandas, NumPy, os, matplotlib, seaborn, folium, json, pylab, sklearn (e.g Linear Regression, cluster, KMeans)

 - The presentation of findings and the summary of the data analysis process is available on [Tableau](https://public.tableau.com/app/profile/senja.p8569/viz/CarInsuranceData_16370600838990/CarInsuranceData).